Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 <a id="mac-requirements"></a>
 ### System Requirements

-The Moddable SDK requires macOS Sierra version 10.12 or newer and a full installation of Xcode version 9 or newer.
+The Moddable SDK requires macOS Sierra (Version 10.12) or newer and a full installation of Xcode version 9 or newer.

 <a id="mac-instructions"></a>
 ### Installing